nbeaver/why-linux-is-better/README.rst

 Finally, because Linux is a ubiquitous server operating system, its security is under constant attack, and Linux desktop users benefit from fixes to the vulnerabilities.

+..
+TODO: addendum of commonly cited, but incorrect, advantages?